Mark Harrison (footballer): Management career

 Harrison left Township Rollers, after 18 months in charge, and decided that it was time to make the move to South Africa, bemoaning people in Botswana that "really make it hard to do things".
 He subsequently became the new technical director at Baroka, his 11th different club in six years working in African football.
 In July 2017, he joined the Zimbabwe Premier Soccer League team Harare City as technical director.
 Harare won the Cup of Zimbabwe in 2017 with a 3–1 victory over How Mine.
 In 2018, he became the manager of the club and was joined by his son Ryan Harrison, who joined the club as a goalkeeper.
 On 8 January 2020, he was appointed as head coach of Zimbabwe Premier Soccer League rivals Highlanders on a two-year contract.

 On 1 August 2021, Harrison was appointed as manager at Kenyan Premier League team Gor Mahia.
 He attempted to instill an attacking style of play into the team.
 However, he was sacked on 29 January 2022.
 On 27 September 2022, Harrison was appointed as technical director at Super League of Malawi club Mighty Wanderers on a two-year contract; the club were 15 points behind league leaders Nyasa Big Bullets at the time of his appointment.
+He quit the club following a third place finish to the 2023 Super League of Malawi season, reportedly with the intention of returning to England.